 Professor Warren joined the department in 2010, after receiving her M.A., M.Phil., and Ph.D. in history from Yale University.
 She completed her Ph.D. while a junior research fellow at Christ Church College, Oxford University.
 Her book, New England Bound: Slavery and Colonization in Early America (Liveright/W.W.
 Norton, 2016), explores the lived experience of chattel bondage in seventeenth-century New England, illuminating the deadly symbiosis between slavery and colonization in the Atlantic World.
-New England Bound won the Organization of American Historians' 2017 Merle Curti Social History Prize, and was a 2017 Pulitzer Prize Finalist, and was a Finalist for the 2017 Berkshire Conference Book Prize, and a Finalist for the 2017 Harriet Tubman Prize, awarded by the Schomburg Center of the New York Public Library in the field of Atlantic slavery.
+New England Bound won the Organization of American Historians' 2017 Merle Curti Social History Prize, was a 2017 Pulitzer Prize Finalist, and was a Finalist for the 2017 Berkshire Conference Book Prize, and a Finalist for the 2017 Harriet Tubman Prize, awarded by the Schomburg Center of the New York Public Library in the field of Atlantic slavery.

-She is currently working on several projects, among which are an exploration of forms of punishment in colonial North America, and a study of coerced sexual relationships in slave systems.
+She is currently working on several projects, among which is The Carceral Colony, an exploration of the role of prisons and imprisonment in colonial North America, and Sex Enslaved, a study of coerced sexual relationships in slave systems.

 "The Cause of Her Grief: The Rape of a Slave in Early New England," The Journal of American History, 2007.

 "More than Words: Language, Colonization, and History,"William and Mary Quarterly, 2012.